The PAC Framework™

-How do you decide when the options change faster than any expert can keep up?
+How do you decide when the landscape won't hold still?
 By focusing on the right questions.

 The barrier to building agents has never been lower.
 What's possible changes by the month.
 The real question isn't whether you can.
 It's whether what you build today still compounds in a year, or becomes dead weight when the next model drops.